rakshitnayak/levelUp/README.md

-### This repository includes assignments of harkirat's 100x Devs cohort
+### This repository includes weekly assignments of harkirat's 100x Devs cohort